doctrine/orm/docs/en/reference/advanced-configuration.rst

 Whether the object being returned from ``EntityManager#getReference()`` is a proxy or a direct instance of the entity class may depend on different factors, including whether the entity has already been loaded into memory or entity inheritance being used.
-But, your code does not need to care and in fact it **should not care**.
+But your code does not need to care and in fact it **should not care**.
 Proxy objects should be transparent to your code.